anabramos/k9sisters-project/README.md

     - No issues reported

 - Website Responsiveness
     - Issue reported with footer spacing on screen widths larger than 1256px.
-Changes to address this issue were implemented by giving containers and background a minimum height in vh.
+Changes to address this issue were implemented by giving containers and background a minimum height (in viewport height).
     - Issue reported with font-size being too small on screen sizes with width 1024px to 768px.
 Changes to address this issue were implemented by giving font-sizes a relative units of measurements.
     - Issue reported with alignment of iframe map in mobile screens being too close to the left instead of central.
-Changes to address this issue were implemented by giving the element a specific margin whithin the respective media query.
+Changes to address this issue were implemented by giving the element a specific margin within the respective media query.

 - Booking form
     - Issue reported with mobile number field that was accepting non numeral input.
 Changes to address this issue were implemented by using an existing pattern attribute (see credits section of this document).